 - November 18, 2015 update: Pilgrim has filed for permits in New York.
 You can see their NY filing documents here.
+Their filing maps are in Volume 3, copied here.
 See our press release in response here.

 - Crossing 5 N.J counties, 6 N.Y counties, 30 N.J. towns, 25 N.Y. municipalities, & environmentally fragile areas/sources for water.
 See the maps here.